zachthieme/fullstack_test/InvestigationLog.md

 - **SQL Injection Risk** The backend did not properly handle user input.

 ## Design Decisions
+### QOL
+- added single script for running all tests
+- started using requirements.txt

 ### SQL
 - Stored dates in UTC to better allow dates to be localized for the user.
 - used sqlite row_factory to extract a dictionary for each record instead of just the results.
 This made for less post processing of the data.